rapidsai/cudf/docs/cudf/source/cudf_polars/index.rst

-cuDF-based GPU backend for Polars
+cuDF-based GPU backend for Polars [Open Beta]
 ================================

 cuDF supports an in-memory, GPU-accelerated execution engine for Python users of the Polars Lazy API.